Snapchat Marketing walkthrough

 Procedure

-2. Select the required organizations or leave the input empty to pull from all organizations.
-An organization is the highest entity in Snapchat, which represents a partner, ad agency, or brand. image
+- Select the required organizations or leave the input empty to pull from all organizations.
+An organization is the highest entity in Snapchat, which represents a partner, ad agency, or brand.

-3. Select the required ad account or leave the input empty to pull all ad accounts.
-An Ad Account is owned by an Organization and contains Ad Campaigns.
+- Select the required ad account or leave the input empty to pull all ad accounts.
+An Organization owns an Ad Account, which contains Ad Campaigns.

-1. Select the desired granularity.
+Select the desired granularity.
 The metrics return according to the chosen granularity.
-Day and Hour granularity requires choosing a date range, while Total and Lifetime do not. image
+Day and Hour granularity requires choosing a date range, while Total and Lifetime do not.

-2. You can also select a dimension and a pivot.
-Reporting insights can be returned based on a specific dimension.
-If you select a dimension, an additional input, labeled "pivot," appears.
-Data within a dimension can be filtered by the additional pivots selected.
+You can also select a dimension and a pivot.
+A specific dimension returns reporting insights based on that dimension.
+If you select a dimension, an additional input called pivot appears.
+The additional pivots you select filter the data within a dimension.

 The list of supported fields(metrics) is shorter than the default list.